-The collection of pre-existing courses at AACC that make up the Spanish certificate program requirements are already being taught at the College.
+The bulk of the courses at AACC that make up the Spanish certificate program requirements are already being taught at the College.
+The new grammar sequence courses will begin Fall 2023.
 The existence of the Spanish certificate program at AACC will provide students the opportunity to earn a credential that can be immediately applied to the mid-level workforce.
 Although a similar certificate program in Spanish (Certificate in Spanish Studies) is offered at the University of Maryland Baltimore County (UMBC), their program is only for current UMBC students who want to add to their credentials, but do not have time to complete a major or minor.
 Our program differs in that it is offered at a community college and therefore provides this language proficiency credential at a lower tuition cost.
 Towson University offers a Spanish Certificate, but it requires its applicants to have a Bachelor's degree in order to be admitted into the program.
 Technically speaking, their Spanish Certificate is not similar to the one proposed by AACC because access to the program is limited due to the requirement of a Bachelor's degree.
-Because AACC is an open-enrollment institution, students can apply to the Spanish certificate program as long as they have completed the pre-requisites of Elementary Spanish 1 (SPA 111) and Elementary Spanish 2 (SPA 112).
-SPA 111 and SPA 112 can be satisfied in any of the following ways: (i) successful completion of both courses, (ii) completion of two years of high school Spanish, or (iii) departmental assessment.
+Because AACC is an open-enrollment institution, students can apply to the Spanish certificate program as long as they have completed the pre-requisites of Elementary Spanish 1 (SPA 111) or Elementary Spanish for Health Care 1 (SPA 140) and Elementary Spanish 2 (SPA 112) or Elementary Spanish for Health Care 2 (SPA 141).
+This Elementary Spanish sequence can be satisfied in any of the following ways: (i) successful completion of both courses, (ii) completion of two years of high school Spanish, or (iii) departmental assessment.
 We feel that the flexibility offered by this Spanish certificate program will allow students the opportunity to apply their language skills to the myriad of high-demand careers in law enforcement, healthcare, physical therapy, childcare, construction, landscaping, restaurant management, hotel management, home health, and occupational therapy.
+The proposed changes further expand the flexibility of the program and deepen students' abilities to apply their skills to their occupational goals.

 TABLE 1: Peer Institution Spanish C

 College Lower Division Similar Programs

 Certificate in

 Spanish Offered?

 Towson University No Professional Spanish Post-

 Baccalaureate Certificate (requires

 students to hold a Bachelor's

 degree in order to be admitted into

 the program)

 University of Maryland Baltimore Yes Certificate in Spanish Studies

 County (Certificate cannot be combined

 with Modern Languages,

 Linguistics & Intercultural

-Communication-Spanish major or

-minor)